The Palace of Culture and Science.

 Capitalist dynamics in Warsaw

 When we arrived in Warsaw, we could scarcely recognize Poland's green capital, where we had spent a week in 1993.
 The transition from communist command economy to capitalist market economy has left its unmistakable traces in many places.
 The city's landmark the Palace of Culture and Science is now surrounded by high-rise buildings in glass, steel and concrete.
-It is a gift from Joseph Stalin of the Soviet Union that evokes mixed feelings.
-The building is huge and houses many businesses, offices and cultural institutions, but it is not beautiful.
+The Palace is a gift from Joseph Stalin of the Soviet Union that evokes mixed feelings.
+It is huge and houses many businesses, offices and cultural institutions, but it is not beautiful.
 We took the elevator to the 30th floor and got an overview of the urban development.

 On the market square in the old town, which was completely destroyed during World War II, the houses have been rebuilt with colourful, ornamented Renaissance facades.
 The inspiration was found in works by Bernardo Bellotto from the late 18th century.
 An elegant organ grinder with a straw hat completed the scenery.
 We also saw the Royal Castle, the Royal Route, the Presidential Palace, the University, the Tomb of the Unknown Soldier and fine shops.